 If there’s something we can all agree on, it’s that period pains and symptoms suck.
 As if it wasn’t already annoying that we bleed every month, the fact that periods can also hurt is just a joke.

 We all have our own way of coping with period discomfort (we go the Dairy Milk and rom-com route), but we’ve asked the experts for more info on how to deal with period cramps and aches, and how to know if something more serious is going on.

 Periods can be a real source of anxiety, and sometimes there is no rhyme or reason to them.
-The weather can affect our periods, they can come early, late, be heavy or light, and sometimes we can even miss a period.
-What we do know about them is that they always seem to emerge at the worst possible time—or maybe that's just me?
+The weather can affect our periods, they can come early, late, be heavy or light, and sometimes we can even miss a period entirely.
+(These period tracker apps are great to make sure you keep an eye on things.)
+What we do know about them is that they always seem to emerge at the worst possible time—or maybe that's just us?

 Cramps are one of the most common symptoms of periods and are usually caused by your uterus contracting.
 Ibuprofen and other anti-inflammatory pain relievers can help with swelling and cramps, and can even help reduce heavy bleeding.

 Heat packs, hot-water bottles and soaking in a warm bath can also reduce inflammation and help the muscles relax.

 While mild period cramps are normal, Bhamra explains that they shouldn’t be debilitating.
 If your period is so painful you need bed rest and time off work, there may be something more serious going on.
 Endometriosis (opens in new tab) is a very common gynecological condition.
 It affects one in 10 women and can take, on average, seven years to diagnose.

 Bhamra says: “The reason for this is because the symptoms are very similar to typical period symptoms, especially tummy and lower back cramps.
 However, endometriosis sufferers experience this much more intensely.”

 2. Headaches and migraines